 A – Yes, Paul says, ‘If anyone (Greek tis – a gender neutral term) wants to be an elder…’

-In Christ we are restored to the equality at creation (Gen 1:28) and male rule that came about as a result of the Fall (Gen 3:16) is ended for those ‘in Christ’ where there is ‘neither male nor female’ (Gal 3:28).
-Both redeemed men and women are called ‘Sons of God’ and Christians are to regard ‘no man according to the flesh’.
+In Christ, we are restored to the equality at creation (Gen 1:28).
+Male rule came about as a result of the Fall (Gen 3:16), but is ended for those ‘in Christ’ where there is ‘neither male nor female’ (Gal 3:28).
+Both redeemed men and women are called ‘Sons of God’ and Christians are to regard ‘no man according to the flesh.’

 Q – Doesn’t the Bible say that women are to ‘keep silent’ in church?

 A – No. In fact it says just the opposite.

 Paul was clearly exasperated that such an idea was proposed and responded with ‘What? came the word of God out from you? or came it unto you only?’
 (See 1 Cor 14:34-36).

 Also, Paul would be contradicting himself if he taught that women were to keep silent.
 Consider that he says in 1 Cor 14:26, ‘…when ye come together, EVERY ONE of you hath a psalm, hath a doctrine, hath a tongue, hath a revelation, hath an interpretation…’ This would have been impossible for women if they had been commanded to ‘keep silent’ in church.

 In the context of 1 Tim 2:12, where it says ‘…she (a woman/wife) is to remain quiet/silent’, the term ‘silent’ is better translated ‘in quietness/quietly’, which suggests refraining from bustle and chatter.